 Make “me” time

 If you never have time for yourself, you know first hand that balancing your work life with your personal life is trickier than ever.
 Avoid burnout and feeling overwhelmed by making the time to do the things you love.
-Rather than overestimating your free time, tell yourself you will allot just one hour a week.
+Rather than overestimating your free time, tell yourself you will allow just one hour a week.
 Figure out what makes you happy and treat it like a business meeting in your calendar.
 All you have to do is show up (for yourself).
 If you find yourself strapped for time and craving a moment of peace, relaxing with a Zeel Massage is something you would surely benefit from.

 Get more “Z” time

-If you feel physically and mentally exhausted before your work day even begins, you’re not getting restful sleep.
+If you feel physically and mentally exhausted before your workday even begins, you’re not getting restful sleep.
 Exercise, diet, light, sound, temperature and even pets can impact the quality of our sleep.
 You may have developed some habits that are contributing to your restless nights and groggy mornings.
 Rather than focusing on the numbers alone and analyzing how many hours you sleep, start by doing your research and create your own healthy nighttime habits.

 You don’t have to implement every one of these changes — start small.
 Once you begin implementing minor changes in your daily life, you make room for the larger transformations to occur.